 In addition to breeding and boarding, Lane’s End has an extraordinary sales record.
-Lane’s End has been named Leading Consignor on 26 occasions and has sold more than 365 stakes winners, including A.P.
-Indy, Saint Liam, Rags To Riches, and Lemon Drop Kid.
+Lane’s End has been named Leading Consignor on 30 occasions and has sold more than 365 stakes winners, including A.P.
+Indy, Saint Liam, Rags to Riches, Lemon Drop Kid and Flightline.

 The Farish home, once known as Pleasant Lawn, is built.

 Abe Buford, a retired general for the Confederacy, returns to his family's farm in Woodford County.
 Named Bosque Bonita ("Beautiful Woods"), the property will eventually become part of Lane's End.
 Mannie Gray, dam of the great Domino, was raised at Bosque Bonita, and Leamington, sire of the first Kentucky Derby winner Aristides, stood at stud there.

 One year before the Battle of the Little Bighorn, General George Custer comes to Bosque Bonita to buy cavalry remounts.

 Will Farish purchases the first 240 acres of what will become Lane’s End.